 Wastewater is also known as sewage.
 It is made up of about 99% water and 1% waste products.
 An average household makes between 200 and 250 litres of wastewater each day.
 There are two types of wastewater - domestic and industrial.

-> Domestic wastewater is water from toilets, baths, showers, sinks and washing machines and dishwashers from homes and industries.
+Domestic wastewater is water from toilets, baths, showers, sinks, washing machines and dishwashers.
 This wastewater includes things like food scraps, human waste and detergents.

-> Industrial wastewater is any liquid waste generated by a business.
+Industrial wastewater is any liquid waste generated by a business.
 This wastewater can include fats, oils, grease, process waste waters and food preparation waste.

 Wastewater systems are made up of three parts:

 - Property connections – these are the pipes that carry wastewater from each house, shop or building to the wastewater mains.

 - Sewerage network – these are the sewer mains that transport the wastewater to treatment facilities.
 We try to transport most sewage by using gravity, but there are times when we have to build pumping stations to push sewage through the pipes.

 - Wastewater treatment plants - this is where we use mechanical, chemical and biological processes to treat the contaminants in the sewage.
 We have 14 of these plants.

 Just as we test the water we send to customers, we also test wastewater once it has been through the treatment process.
 It must meet standards set by the Environment Protection Authority (EPA) before it is irrigated on to pasture or released into waterways.